- Alcohol, Drugs, and Smoking

 - Cyberbullying, Haters, and Trolls

 - Special Needs and Learning Difficulties

 Unboxing videos are exactly what they sound like: People opening boxes and narrating their actions.
 Unboxing videos are very popular with kids, racking up millions of views and tens of millions of subscribers.
 Some unboxing videos, such as ones about toys and Kinder Surprise eggs are usually fine for kids to watch (with a few caveats).
 But the subject matter of some unboxing videos are not age-appropriate.
 If your kid likes these videos, be aware that they are not technically "reviews" of a product's pros and cons.
 Unboxing videos show the product in a favorable light and can have the same effect as advertising.
 Learn a little bit more about them and how to manage kids' fascination below.

 Who is behind unboxing videos?
 All kinds of people -- including kids -- do unboxing videos.
-Kid hosts, such as the 6-year-old star of Ryan Toys Review, often fall into it accidentally when their parents upload videos of them that become popular.
+Kid hosts, such as the child star of Ryan Toys Review, often fall into it accidentally when their parents upload videos of them that become popular.
 Some YouTube channels that focus on unboxing don't even have an on-camera host.
 FunToys Collector Disney Toys Review is just a woman's hands opening toys and playing with them.
 Folks who specialize in unboxing are usually regular people, with no relationship to the companies whose products they feature.

 What are the products in unboxing videos?
 Unboxing videos for kids typically focus on toys and candy, including Kinder Surprise eggs, Transformers, American Girl Dolls, and Legos.